DanielHka25/electricity-price-prediction/README.md

 # <font color="SlateBlue">Electricity Price Prediction</font>
 This project is part of a university course and focuses on predicting electricity prices using Python and Jupyter Notebooks.
+For now, only the hourly EPEX SPOT day-ahead prices of germany are covered.
+After a quick data analysis, several machine learning and time series models (SARIMA, Prophet, XGBoost, LSTM) are trained, evaluated and finally compared.
 - [ ] add simple project description

 ---